chunkstories/www/content/blog/a-note-on-descriptor-indexing.md

 This note might make it sound like I hate onion textures.
 That's not really my point, it's an older and technically inferior solution to the old problem of batching multiple objects with arbitrary different textures.
 There was a time where texture atlases was all we could do, and at that time I would have been a huge advocate to using those for everything.
 The point is that it's the best, most flexible, one-size-fits-all solution to the texture binding problem.

 My intent with Chunk Stories tech is to give it the best possible (flexibility / simplicity) ratio, even if I have to pay a small price at runtime.
 You can see that in the choice of using the JVM instead of a native language, the choice of data structures or the few amount of dependencies and frameworks used.
-Chunk Stories has different design goals than IdTech 6, and this is something that's sadly sometimes hard to get accross.
+Chunk Stories has different design goals than IdTech 6, and this is something that's sadly sometimes hard to get across.

 ![](/images/blog/tileset.png)
 *This was never fun to deal with.
 At least it's easy to visualize !*

-In the context of this project, it makes sense to not support mediocre GPUs that barely got Vulkan support at all and to deal with the freshness of the descriptor indexing extension because of how damn simple it makes handling texture binds in the engine.
+In the context of this project, it makes sense not to support mediocre GPUs that barely got Vulkan support at all and to deal with the freshness of the descriptor indexing extension because of how damn simple it makes handling texture binds in the engine.
 Bindless is one of these features that sounded like the future in OpenGL, and I'm sort of disappointed Vulkan couldn't make that a core feature (and shocked it took them so long to properly re-introduce the same functionality, `VK_EXT_descriptor_indexing` is from 2018 !).
-All in all I'm pretty happy about the situation though, I knew from the start I was going to have to cut off a lot of old but still quite good hardware with Vulkan anyway (pre-gcn AMD cards still have some life into them, and so does Fermi cards from Nvidia), and the additional limitations don't really change that picture.
+All in all, I'm pretty happy about the situation though, I knew from the start I was going to have to cut off a lot of old but still quite good hardware with Vulkan anyway (pre-gcn AMD cards still have some life into them, and so does Fermi cards from Nvidia), and the additional limitations don't really change that picture.
 Addressing that hardware left behind is something that would and will be more appropriate in a seperate legacy OpenGL backend anyway !